egpbos/shico-paper/draft1.md

 This paper is structured as follows: **Method** section describes the data-drive procedure for measuring convergence of word embeddings;  the **Experiments** section describes the setup used to evaluate word embedding convergence; the **Results** section discusses the evaluation; concluding remarks are presented in the **Conclusion** section.

 ## Method
 We will start by giving a brief overview of how semantic models work, more details can be found in the original papers [Mikolov_CS2013].
 Semantic models work by creating a semantic space in which each word in the known vocabulary is represented by a vector.
 This semantic space has dimensions *N*, which is set at the beginning of the training process.
 The size of the vocabulary, *V*, is also determined from the start.
-Note that it is not unusual to restrict the vocabulary size to only include words which appear frequently (more than *k* times) on the corpus.
-The semantic space is represented by an embedding matrix *S* of size *NxV*.
+Note that it is not unusual to restrict the vocabulary size to only include words which appear frequently (more than *k* times) in the corpus.

+To find the semantic space vector --- or "embedding" --- of a word, we apply the following procedure.
 Any given word *w* in the vocabulary can be represented in "vocabulary space" as a vector of size *V* using "one-hot" encoding.
+The linear transformation from vocabulary to semantic space is represented by an embedding matrix *S* of size *NxV*.
 We can use matrix *S* to find the embedding of *w*, which we call *e_w*:

 $$e_w = S \cdot w$$

-Vector *e_w* is represented size *N*; words which have similar meaning will be located close by in this semantic space - word similarity is usually measured using cosine similarity [ref?].
+where vector *e_w* is of size *N*.
+Words which have similar meaning will be located close together in this semantic space - word similarity is usually measured using cosine similarity [ref?].
 The semantic model learns the structure of the semantic space by analysing sentences in the corpus and updating the *S* matrix.
 We are interested in finding a matrix *S* which is a good representation of our data.
 We need to compare different versions of *S* changing over time: *S_1*, *S_2*, ..., *S_t*.
-Given two points in time, *A* and *B*, there will be two versions of the embedding matrix, *S_A* and *S_B*, we want to find a transformation matrix such that:
+Given two points in time, *A* and *B*, there will be two versions of the embedding matrix, *S_A* and *S_B*.
+We want to find a transformation matrix such that:

 $$S_B \approx S_A \cdot T$$